Blueprint TravelersBlueprint Travelers

 In both Bocas del Toro and Portobelo, you will likely be approached after dark by people offering cocaine.
 The dealers are not aggressive (this is not a confrontational situation) but it could happen, and it is better to know it is coming.
 A simple “no, gracias” is all that is needed.

 What matters more is understanding Panama’s drug laws.
-Possession of even a small quantity of any illegal drug is a serious criminal offence in Panama.
+Possession of even a small quantity of any illegal drug is a serious criminal offense in Panama.
 Sentences can run up to fifteen years, and it can take up to two years for a case to come before a judge.
 The relaxed Caribbean atmosphere of these towns can create a false sense that the rules are casual.
 They are not.

 Colón: the One Place to Avoid